w3c/wai-curricula/content/content-author/clear-content.md

 Optional ideas to assess knowledge:

-* Practical &mdash; Give students a piece of text with words that are difficult to understand.
-Ask them to either provide an explanation for such words or to substitute them with words that are easier.
-* Practical &mdash; Give students a piece of text with language that is difficult to understand and ask them to turn it into clearer and easier to understand language.
+* Practical &mdash; Give students a piece of text with language that is difficult to understand.
+Ask them to rewrite the text so that it is clearer and easier to understand.
 Assess how students convert difficult to understand passages of text into easier to understand pieces.
 * Practical &mdash; Give students a piece of text with passive voice and ask them to turn it into active voice.
 Assess how students convert passive to active voice.
 * Short Answer Questions &mdash; Ask students what are the accessibility requirements for abbreviations and acronyms.
 Assess how students recall accessibility requirements for abbreviations and acronyms.
 * Practical &mdash; Give students a piece of text containing abbreviations and acronyms and ask them to provide the extended form for each.
 Assess how students provide the extended form for abbreviations and acronyms.
-* Research &mdash; Ask students to research about commonly used complex terms based on audience and context and ask them to provide alternatives for such terms.
+* Research &mdash; Ask students to research commonly used complex terms based on audience and context and ask them to provide alternatives for such terms.
 Assess how students understand commonly used complex terms and how they provide alternatives to such terms.

 {% include excol.html type="end" %}